Mildred Allen Butler

 Books

-Anna Cora Mowatt holds an important place in American theater history.
-She was the first woman to give public readings; she wrote the first social satire for the stage; and, having become a star overnight without previous acting experience, she was the first American to make the acting profession for women respectable--proving that a lady could be an actress and an actress a lady.
-Ages 12 up.
+Anna Cora Mowatt, married in 1834 at age 15, lived in luxury until her husband's health failed and he lost his money, forcing her to find a way to support them.
+She was the first woman to give public readings; wrote the first social satire for the stage; and became the first American to make acting a respectable profession for women, proving that a lady could be an actress and an actress a lady.

 Anne of Brittany was only 12 when, in 1488, she became its Duchess, but already she was among the best-educated women of her era and she was determined to preserve the duchy’s independence.
 At 15 she averted takeover by France when she married its king, Charles VIII, and after he died she married his successor, Louis XII, becoming the only person ever twice crowned Queen of France.
 Ages 12 up.